Indiana License #HI00500083 ASHI Certified Inspector #207869 Inspector by Review GLC Chapter ASHI

 66) Today I performed a Functional Flow of the plumbing system.
 This both checks for the flow of water at all locations and the drainage of all location drains.
 Another check is recommended shortly after you get possession of the property.
 In the process of moving out, the seller can inadvertently bump or loosen trap or drain connections under sinks and block up drains/stools in the process of emptying the home.
 This cannot be predicted in the limited visual inspection done today.
 Another check can save you time and reduce the inconvenience of a repair during a move in.

-a performance based test consisting of flushing dye down the system and running the water for 30-40 minutes.
+67) I performed a functional flow test of the well/septic system today.
+This is a performance based test consisting of flushing dye down the system and running the water for 30-40 minutes.
 If slow drainage occurs, You may consider a full septic inspection including pulling the lid to see where the solid line is and testing the leaching field for back pressure.
 This would qualify as a full septic inspection.
 If the property has been vacant for long, the dye test performed may be inconclusive.
+This performance based test is only a part of my functional flow inspection of the plumbing.
+Professional septic companies recommend cleaning and inspection every 3 years.

 68) Neither the clothes washer nor dryer were operated or evaluated.
 They are excluded from this inspection.